 Complex and highly detailed worlds have the potential to compete with the characters, especially when camera techniques like depth-of-field (distance blur) are not generally used.
 The paint process allows the hybrid techniques to blend visually.
 Neal Holman relates that “the thick, black outlines of our characters keep them from being overwhelmed by the detailed animation backgrounds.
 Our painting process has evolved from the pilot in a lot of subtle ways to keep them sharp without taking attention from the characters.”

 Creative freedom with Computer Generated Animation Backgrounds

-Jim Lammers is President of Trinity Animation, a Lee’s Summit based firm that has provided animation and graphics to clients worldwide since 1994.
+Jim Lammers is President of Trinity Animation, an Overland Park-based firm that has provided animation and graphics to clients worldwide since 1994.
 Lammers holds a bachelor of Science degree in Electrical Engineering from the University of Missouri.
 Trinity Animation has created animation backgrounds for Archer, Unsupervised and Chozen.
 He is also the author of several books on animation for Pearson Publishing.